comp1100/comp1100.github.io/_sources/innovation/7_prototyping.md

 > It is much easier, cheaper, faster, and more reliable to ﬁnd a little old man, a microphone, and some loud speakers than it is to ﬁnd a real wizard.
 So it is with most software products.
 Fake it before you build it. -- Bill Buxton. *Sketching User Experiences: Getting the Design Right and the Right Design (Interactive Technologies)* 1st Edition, 2010.

-For example, instead of building a complete mobile app to send phtotos, a server to process photos, and a photo frame to display and interact with photos, we can simply implement some interfaces, and move the photos onto a tablet manually when our users are testing it.
+For example, instead of building a complete mobile app to send photos, a server to process photos, and a photo frame to display and interact with photos, we can simply implement some interfaces, and move the photos onto a tablet manually when our users are testing it.

 ### Practical types for conceptual prototypes

-Here are some practicel types for conceptual prototypes:
+Here are some practical types for conceptual prototypes:

 * Keep them simple -- eventually will be thrown away
 * Use a grid to ensure that everything is well aligned